Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Screen-space distortion

 HDRP provides a screen-space solution for distortion.
-Distortion is similar to refraction except that it is purely artistic driven.
+Distortion is similar to refraction except that it's purely artistic driven.
 For more information, see the [distortion](Surface-Type.md#TransparencyInputs) documentation.

 ### Exposure